Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances: Numerical method

-Note the force from disk potential is imparted onto the planet's velocity directly in FARGO3D.
-For cases of sub-km sized planetesimals, the Hill sphere radius is about $10^{-7}$, which is too small to be used as the smoothing parameter.
-We find that the planetesimals are quite unstable in the simulations which employ the Hill radius as the smoothing length.
-Therefore, we use the thickness of the gaseous disk as the smoothing length, $\epsilon = 0.4 H$, where $H$ is the pressure scale height.
+Note that the force from disk potential is imparted onto the planet's velocity directly in FARGO3D.
+For cases of subkilometer-sized planetesimals, the Hill sphere radius is about $10^{-7}$, which is too small to be used as the smoothing parameter.
+We find that the planetesimals are quite unstable in the simulations that employ the Hill radius as the smoothing length.
+Therefore, we use the thickness of the gaseous disk as the smoothing length, $\epsilon = 0.4~H$, where $H$ is the pressure scale height.